zeozcb/Radon/README.md

 ## Acknowledgements

 Radon is a fork of Discord-SelfBot by @AstraaDev, which was based on the original SelfBot by @humza1400.
-All credits goes to them.
+All credits belongs to them.